replay-framework/replay/README.md

 The following should start your application from the command line (possibly adding additional flags):

-    java -cp "build/lib/*:build/libs/*:build/classes/java/main" appname.Application
+    java -cp "build/classes/java/main:build/libs/*:build/lib/*" appname.Application

 Replace `appname` with the name of the package your `Application` class resides in.
 The classpath string (after `-cp`) contains three parts:

-1. The first bit (`build/lib/*`) points to the dependencies of the project as installed by Gradle.
+1. The first bit points to the folder with the application's `.class` files (`build/classes/java/main`) built by the Gradle build script, as that's what RePlay (and Play1 as well) use instead of the copies of these files as found in the application's JAR file.
-2. The second bit (`build/libs/*`) points the application JAR file as build Gradle.
+2. The second bit (`build/libs/*`) points the application JAR file as build by Gradle (e.g.: `./gradlew jar`).
-3. The last bit points to the folder with the application's `.class` files (`build/classes/java/main`) built by the Gradle build script, as that's what RePlay (and Play1 as well) use instead of the copies of these files as found in the application's JAR file.
+3. The last bit (`build/lib/*`) points to the dependencies of the project as installed by Gradle (should be last or they may overshadow project definitions).

 ## Troubleshooting